dakujem/toru/readme.md

 }
 ```

-Task: Create a list of all files in a directory as `path => FileInfo` pairs without running out of memory:
+Task: Create a list of all files in a directory as `path => FileInfo` pairs without risk of running out of memory:
 ```php
 use Dakujem\Toru\Dash;